surfer190/fixes/docs/buddha_dhamma/meditation.md

 title: Meditation - My thoughts and selected texts from readings
 ---

+> There is a choice one makes.
+To examine and expound on passing thoughts, or to let them go.
+The way is letting the thoughts go.
+Not caring, not concerned with a strong eagerness.

 ## The Self

 Observe and think about the universe.
 The vastness.
 The galaxies millions of light years away.
 The Aeons of time.